 The Six Flags address is 275 Riverside Parkway Southwest, Austell, GA 30168, if you need to get directions.
 Six Flags phone number is (770) 739-3400, just in case.

 The operator I talked to mentioned that often the park will open the main gate 30 minutes prior to the scheduled opening of the park.
 It helps to thin the crowds at the gate.
-So look up when does Six Flags open, then be there 30 minutes before that.
+So look up when does Six Flags open on the day you’d like to visit, then be there 30 minutes before that.

-Head to the Back of the Park.
 Most people meander to the right when they tour an amusement park.
 Those in the know may head straight to the large roller coasters like Goliath.
 Those with the inside scoop on Six Flags Over Georgia rides head to the back of the park and work their way to the front.

-Ride Batman first.
 If you’re a roller coaster fan, go to Batman first.
 Why?
 Because Batman is more popular than Superman.
 Why Batman instead of Goliath?
 Because Goliath is a high capacity ride that is much easier to load than Batman, or Superman.
-Plus it’s has a bigger loading station, more seats, and a longer ride, so it gives the ride operators more time to load and unload.
+Plus it has a bigger loading station, more seats, and a longer ride, so it gives the ride operators more time to load and unload.
 Batman’s station is smaller by design, you’re made to feel like you are in the bat cave.

 If you follow these two suggestion, you’ll have covered three of the 11 roller coasters (probably multiple times) within the first half hour of the park opening!

-Go Mid-Week.
 Mid-week is the least crowded time to visit Six Flags Ga.
 If you must come on the weekend, Sunday is a better day than Saturday.

-Visit During Shoulder Season.
 Shoulder Season, April, May, Sept.
 Oct., Nov. and Dec. aren’t as crowded either. (although in October be aware of Six Flags Georgia Fright Fest which is not appropriate for young children after 4 pm)

-Stay until closing.
 Lines will thin out after dinner.
 From dinner time until closing the lines should be much shorter.
 However, if you want to see the shows, check the Six Flags schedule, often times the shows don’t run in the evenings.

 Thunder River has a long line in the afternoon once folks get hot and are looking to cool off.
 Visit Thunder River in the morning and you’ll avoid the longest lines.

-Map Out Your Day.
 The best way to avoid lines is to map out the day prior to your visit, here’s a Six Flags Over Georgia Park Map.
 Know before you get off one ride, where you’re going next.

-Get a Schedule.
 Get a Six Flags schedule before heading out and determine what shows you want to see and when.
 Inside venues are great for mid-day when it’s hot and you need a break.

 Good Eats.
 Daddy O’s BBQ was a favorite of several folks surveyed.
 Daddy O’s is located near the Dare Devil Dive rollercoaster.

-Picky Eaters.
 The Lickskillet Section of the park is food court type set up.
 If you have lots of different tastes, this may be the best place for variety.

-Healthy Options.
 Six Flags does boast healthy options, but I’m a bit skeptical on how healthy you can really make chicken fingers and how lasagna and brownies can be gluten free.

-Six Flags Discounts.
 Before paying full price for Six Flags Over Ga. tickets, check for discounts.
 Here are a few we’ve found.

 - AAA members receive a discount when they show their card at the ticket booth.